 Yes this is true -- I picked something that would be sure to fit into the on-chip CPU cache of any modern CPU.
 The reason for this is that the Comparisons and Reads/Writes table that is shown above already tells us what's going to happen.
 As we add cost to read/writes, Quicksort will clearly be a better solution.
 Furthermore, heapsort has very poor data locality, while Quicksort has excellent locality, which means the read/write penalties will be worse for heapsort than Quicksort.
 Under these circumstances its clear that heapsort will lose if the data doesn't all fit into the on-chip cache of the CPU.

 But this leads us to an "Introsort" style of hybrid algorithm.
-Introsort is just a quicksort that calls itself recursively as normal until it detects that its stuck in one of its worse case scenarios and just switches to heapsort for such bad partitions.
+Introsort is just a quicksort that calls itself recursively as normal until its stack depth exceeds a certain threshold and just switches to heapsort for such bad partitions.
 Well in addition, the quicksort could also switch to heap sort once the partition's size falls below that of the L1-cache (and if we are using the Intel compiler) which would make the algorithm's constant factor over O(n*lg(n)) really be limited by heapsort efficiency, not quicksort efficiency.

 Besides missing the above things, others who have written to me have tried to compare this to sorting floating point (increasing the comparison cost), sticking with SWAP() as the lowest level data movement primitive (just plain dumb), and using slower languages (such as Basic) that are inappropriate for performance analysis.